jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

 (2) The policy must—
   (a) include a statement of the Council's expectations in respect of each substantive council-controlled organisation's contributions to, and alignment with, the Council's objectives and priorities:
   (b) include a statement of the Council's expectations in respect of each substantive council-controlled organisation's contributions to, and alignment with, any relevant objectives and priorities of central government:
-  (c) specify any reporting requirements that each substantive council-controlled organisation must undertake in addition to those required under Part 5 of the Local Government Act 2002 or this Act:
+  (c) specify any reporting requirements that each substantive council-controlled organisation must undertake in addition to those required under the following:
+    (i) Part 5 of the Local Government Act 2002:
+    (ii) in the case of Watercare Services Limited, Part 4 of the Local Government (Water Services) Act 2025:
+    (iii) this Act:
-  (d) specify any planning requirements that each substantive council-controlled organisation must undertake in addition to those required under Part 5 of the Local Government Act 2002 or this Act:
+  (d) specify any planning requirements that each substantive council-controlled organisation must undertake in addition to those required under the following:
+    (i) Part 5 of the Local Government Act 2002:
+    (ii) in the case of Watercare Services Limited, Part 4 of the Local Government (Water Services) Act 2025:
+    (iii) this Act:
   (e) identify or define any strategic assets in relation to each substantive council-controlled organisation and set out any requirements in relation to the organisation's management of those assets, including the process by which the organisation may approve major transactions in relation to them.
 (3) A policy under this section—
   (a) may be adopted by the Council as part of its LTP: